Visualize Data in a Unique Way

 Heat Map Visualization within Dynamics 365 CRM

-A pie chart is a circular data graphic, which is segregated into portions to illustrate numerical proportion in Heat Maps within Dynamics 365 CRM.
-Pie chart analyzes heat density for given set of categories most commonly in percentage.
-It is used extensively in presentations by sales team to show data distribution.
-Similarly, column chart is a vertical rectangular graphic representation of heat where the length of the bar is proportional to the data value.
-This comparative analysis of data over areas boosts you to make better decisions.
+A pie chart is a circular data graphic, which is segregated into portions to illustrate numerical proportions in Heat Maps within Microsoft Dynamics 365 CRM.
+The pie chart analyzes heat density for a given set of categories most commonly in percentage.
+It is used extensively in presentations by the sales team to show data distribution.
+Similarly, a column chart is a vertical rectangular graphic representation of heat where the length of the bar is proportional to the data value.
+This comparative analysis of data over areas inspires the user to take better decisions.

 Yes, Maplytics allows you to get Heat Maps based on Dynamics 365 CRM attribute that is termed as measure in the map.
 With this you can easily plot the Heat Map with different aspects.

 Can I download Heat Maps plotted in Dynamics 365 CRM?